rashadism/openchoreo/docs/templating/context.md

 ## TraitContext

 TraitContext is used when rendering Trait creates and patches.
-It provides access to metadata, trait-specific information, and trait parameters.
+It provides access to metadata, trait-specific information, parameters (from trait instance), and environment overrides (from ReleaseBinding).

 ### Available in Traits